heow/winherc/README.md

 My friend Bill scored a Color Graphics Adapter (CGA).
 Sure color was nice, but the resolution was relatively low and HGC held up nicely with almost double the resolution.

-Of course it was Bill's idea to plug the CGA and Herc in at the same time and see what happens.
+Of course it was Bill's idea to plug the CGA and Herc into [Herbie Junior, his Leading Edge Model D](http://en.wikipedia.org/wiki/Leading_Edge_Model_D) at the same time and see what happens.
 The result was underwhelming, thankfully it didn't fry our 8088s and the machine booted using CGA, ignoring Herc.

 Booting between the two, I realized that the Herc "remembered" the text on the screen when the CGA was in operation.
 That means it could be addressed directly!